How to Take a Screen Shot Without the Shadow in Mac OS X

 A resulting screenshot sans shadow looks like this in new versions of Mac OS:

+You can also take screenshots without shadows from the command line.
 The command line approach might be preferable to other users, so here’s the syntax you’d want to use for that.
 This requires the usage of Terminal app and the following command:

 screencapture -oi test.jpg